What is the Northwest Area Foundation?

-We serve a region that includes Minnesota, Iowa, North Dakota, South Dakota, Montana, Idaho, Washington, Oregon, and the 76 Native nations within these eight states.
+We serve a region that includes Minnesota, Iowa, North Dakota, South Dakota, Montana, Idaho, Washington, Oregon, and the 76 Native nations that share the same geography.

 Our founder, Minnesota businessman and philanthropist Louis W. Hill, was the son of Great Northern Railway founder James J. Hill.
 The region served by the Foundation corresponds to the freight routes of the Great Northern Railway.

 We fund and invest in organizations that seek to break down systemic barriers that prevent their communities from achieving economic prosperity and thriving on their own terms.

 We award grants to two types of nonprofits: